ingdir/jquery-bemhelpers/README.md

 BEM is not tied to any particular implementation or framework.
 This jQuery plugin provides basic support for working with modifiers and setting up callbacks based on modifier change.

-This implementation supports BEM naming convention introduced by [Yandex](http://yandex.com):
+This implementation by default supports BEM naming convention introduced by [Yandex](http://yandex.com):

   * CSS class names are used to denote BEM entities
   * Blocks with and without prefix are supported